niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 * Horizontal clearance: 22 in.

 * The ground must be level front to back.
 From the rail to a point 42 in. back, elevation must not rise more than 6 in.

-!!! failure "Clearance Disclaimer"
-    Installation at sites not meeting the above clearance requirements is prohibited.

 ### Solar Panel